 FAQs

-While many popular brands like Quest or Lenny and Larry’s might claim to be healthy, on closer inspection you may see that they are also filled with sugar, processed oil and less than desirable ingredients that can be hard on digestion.
+While many popular brands like Quest or Lenny and Larry’s might claim to be healthy, on closer inspection you may see that they are also filled with sugar, processed oil and less than desirable ingredients.

-By making your own cookies with protein at home, you have complete control over the ingredients!
-These cookies are packed with whole food, clean ingredients and contain no added sugar.
-They are a healthy choice and contain only 11g carbs, 3g fat and 4g of sugar!
+By making your own cookies with protein powder at home, you have complete control over the ingredients.
+These cookies are packed with whole foods, clean ingredients and contain only 11 grams of carbs, 3 grams of fat and 4 grams of sugar.

 Unfortunately nothing I am aware of.
-They are an integral part of the recipe.
+Bananas are an integral part of this recipe.
 Any extract like orange or lemon extract will help mask their flavor though.
-On the other hand if you love bananas like I do, check out these other 10 healthy banana snacks!

 - Healthy peanut butter cookies